platformsh/platformsh-docs/docs/src/security/waf.md

 ## HTTP protocol attacks

-Platform.sh's WAF implements a number of request filtering rules for common security vulnerabilities on the HTTP protocol, which are implemented either on the Gateway proxy or the nginx Router service.
+Platform.sh's WAF implements a number of request filtering rules for common security vulnerabilities on the HTTP protocol.

 ### Request smuggling